Local Broadcast (UDP/OSC)

 Not working?

 - Same WiFi network and subnet.
-Multicast doesn’t cross routers or guest networks; both devices need to be on the same AP / SSID.
+Multicast does not cross routers or guest networks; both devices need to be on the same AP / SSID.

 - Receiver actually flashed as

 *_udp.
-Check/infoon the receiver shows a UDP build target.
-A regular pulse build with a blank input won’t listen. - Loss percentage stuck high or RX line blank.
-Common on busy networks - try
+Check/infoon the receiver shows a UDP build target. - Loss percentage stuck high.
+Try

 Build Targets